Irresistible All-Purpose Onion Gochujang (고추장) Sauce Recipe

 📝 Editor's Notes

-This all-purpose sauce, made with just onions and gochujang (고추장), can be whipped up in 10 minutes.
+This versatile all-purpose sauce, made with just onions and gochujang (고추장), is ready in just 10 minutes.

-It's an irresistible "rice thief" sauce that boasts deep sweetness and umami without any added sugar.
+It's an irresistible "rice thief" that boasts deep sweetness and umami without any added sugar.

-Its perfectly sweet and spicy flavor is excellent when mixed with hot, freshly cooked rice, or served alongside plain tofu or fresh lettuce wraps, making a complete meal without any other side dishes.
+Its perfectly sweet and spicy flavor is excellent when mixed with freshly cooked hot rice, or served alongside plain tofu or crisp lettuce wraps, making for a satisfying meal even without other side dishes.

-It's especially delicious when made from spring to fall when onions are in season.
+It's especially delicious when made from spring to autumn, when seasonal onions are abundant.

 🛒 Ingredient Tips

-Onions, the star of this recipe, are the key ingredient for determining the sauce's sweetness.
+Onions, the star ingredient of this recipe, are crucial for determining the sweetness.

 For gochujang (고추장), you can use a product that suits your family's taste, but it's best to choose one that is moderately spicy and savory rather than overly spicy or sweet.